Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Cons

-• Smaller insert on the face demands accurate impact
+• Smaller insert on the face demands an accurate impact

-One of the best putters regarding alignment, the TaylorMade Spider SR offers an exciting mixture of feel, responsiveness, and control.
+One of the best putters in terms of alignment, the TaylorMade Spider SR offers an exciting blend of feel, responsiveness, and control.

-Featuring the soft TPU insert to enhance feel, the putter utilizes the 58-gram weights along the heel and toe to increase MOI and keep the head stable through the impact zone.
+Featuring a soft TPU insert to enhance feel, the putter utilizes 58-gram weights along the heel and toe to increase MOI and maintain stability through the impact zone.

-What I adored about this mallet comes from the craftsmanship.
-Although it might seem like a simple putter at first glance, TaylorMade has put together a clever combination of features to improve accuracy and roll.
+What we adored about this mallet comes from the craftsmanship.
+Although it may seem like a simple putter at first glance, TaylorMade has crafted a clever combination of features to enhance accuracy and roll.

 Regarding beginner putters, the Spider SR’s ability to create better roll with more accuracy makes it a top option for amateurs.